-Question: What do epidemiologists study?
+Q: What do epidemiologists study?

-Answer: Epidemiology is the study of diseases in populations of humans or other animals, specifically how, when and where they occur.
+A: Epidemiology is the study of diseases in populations of humans or other animals, specifically how, when and where they occur.
 Epidemiologists attempt to determine what factors are associated with diseases (risk factors), and what factors may protect people or animals against disease (protective factors).

-Question: Why is epidemiology important?
+Q: Why is epidemiology important?

-Answer: Protecting People.
+A: Protecting People.
 Saving Money Through Prevention.
 Epidemiology is the study of the origin and causes of diseases in a community.
 The investigation would identify the cause of the outbreak and lead to interventions to prevent further cases of the disease.